pakornds/pakornds/README.md

 -->

 ##### EDUCATION
-- 🏫 Science major (Robotics and AI Engineering) at	Assumption College Samutprakarn (2019-2022)
+- 🏫 Science and Mathematics major (Robotics and AI Engineering) at	Assumption College Samutprakarn (2019-2022)
 - :man_student: